-By Anshu Sharma, Portfolio Manager and Analyst, Loftus Peak.
+By Anshu Sharma, Portfolio Manager and Analyst, and Alex Pollak, Loftus Peak.

-Amazon and Google, two of the world’s top ten biggest listed companies, jumped around 4% in the aftermarket on the back of above-market quarterly revenue numbers released overnight; they showed organic growth of 23% and 22% respectively.
+Apple jumped around 4% on the back of above-market quarterly revenue numbers and a stock repurchase which over time will be US$200b; while the Amazon share price now sits around US$1500 – five times what it was three years ago.
 These numbers are significant, but it’s important to contextualise them with reference to the broader market.

-This top 10 list has evolved over the last decade and its intriguing to note that only two of the top ten biggest companies from 2007 made it to the updated list.
+This top 10 list companies by market capitalisation has evolved over the last decade and its intriguing to note that only two of the top ten biggest companies from 2007 made it to the updated list.
 The combined market capitalisation of the world’s ten biggest companies back then stood at US$2.7 trillion, it now stands at US$ 4.3 trillion.

 Another of the top ten, Tencent, a Chinese social media company, had revenue growth of more than 40% in the most recent quarter – on 5 April it surpassed the market capitalisation of Wells Fargo to make it into the list at number ten.
 The ten-year annualised revenue growth rates for Tencent, Amazon and Google stand at 49%, 29% and 24% respectively.